 (4) The Minister may, by instrument in writing signed by him, delegate to the chief executive officer his powers under this section, other than the power of consenting to a dismissal under subsection (3).

-(5) The exercise of a delegated power by the chief executive officer under this section shall be deemed to be the exercise of the power by the Minister.
+(5) The delegation may expressly authorise the chief executive officer to further delegate a power.

-(6) A delegation under subsection (4) may —
+(6) The chief executive officer, in exercising a power that has been delegated under subsection (4), is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.

-(a) be made subject to such conditions, qualifications, and exceptions as are set out in the instrument of delegation;
+(7) Unless the contrary is shown, it is to be presumed that a document purporting to have been signed by the chief executive officer as a delegate of the Minister was signed by the chief executive officer in the exercise of a power that at the time was delegated to the chief executive officer by the Minister.

-(b) be revoked or varied by instrument in writing signed by the Minister.
+(8) Nothing in this section limits the ability of the Minister to perform a function through an officer or agent.

 [Section 13 amended by No. 47 of 1987 s.
 8 and 11; No. 113 of 1987 s.
 32; No. 47 of 1991 s.
-7.]
+7; No. 65 of 2006 s.
+10.]

 14. Powers and duties of prison officers